Why is my iPhone backup corrupt? (And How To Fix It)

 No ratings yet.July 18, 2018 at 3:15 PM

-Categories: iPhone, iTunes, Corrupt iPhone Backup | View Comments
+Categories: iTunes, iPhone, Corrupt iPhone Backup | View Comments

 After trading in your iPhone for a new iPhone X, or resetting your phone to fix some issues, you open iTunes to restore your backup and see a nasty message saying "iTunes could not restore the iPhone because the backup was corrupt or not compatible with the iPhone that is being restored."